-If you have a problem with your skin like eczema or psoriasis, you have probably tried many emollient creams which have proven to be ineffective.
+If you have a problem with your skin like eczema or psoriasis, you have probably tried many emollient creams that have proven to be ineffective.

-This author suffers from hand eczema which dependent upon certain times of the year or skin irritants such as cleaning products, foods used in cooking, or even soaps and lotions, can be easily flared into red alarm phase.
+This author suffers from hand eczema which depends upon certain times of the year or skin irritants such as cleaning products, foods used in cooking, or even soaps and lotions, which can be easily flared into the red alarm phase.

-Many over-the-counter emollient creams while boasting that they contain "all natural" ingredients are made with additives and preservatives, dyes and perfumes (even some of the products claiming to be unscented).
+Many over-the-counter emollient creams, while boasting that they contain "all-natural" ingredients, are made with additives and preservatives, dyes and perfumes (despite the products claiming to be unscented).
 These can aggravate skin conditions overnight.